 (A) Upon written request, the board shall issue subpoenas for purposes of hearing to compel the attendance and testimony of witnesses and production of books, records and papers.
 Each subpoena shall indicate on whose behalf the witness is required to testify.
 Copies of such subpoenas shall be issued to each representative of record.

 (B) For purposes of a hearing conducted pursuant to Chapter 119. of the Revised Code, subpoena requests shall specify the name and address of the individual to be served and the date and time at which the individual is to appear.
-With respect to the production of books, records and papers, such request may specify a date of compliance not more than seven days prior to hearing.
+With respect to the production of books, records and papers, such request may not specify a date of compliance less than fourteen days prior to hearing.